Vanos2002/TW_JF_method_comparison/README.md

 ### Key Findings

-1. **TW wins 73.3% of comparisons** (11/15), but only decisively in the **p variable**.
-For α and β, the methods are effectively tied.
+1. **TW wins 60% of comparisons** (9/15, excluding 3 ties at ε = 0.002 where both methods are indistinguishable). **Feireisl dominates decisively in α** (4/5 wins), while TW dominates in p and β.

-2. **TW's advantage is ε³-suppressed**: The 4.4% lead at ε = 0.032 collapses to <0.01% at ε = 0.004, making it physically negligible for astrophysical applications.
+2. **At ε = 0.002, both methods become numerically identical**: All three variables show machine-precision agreement, indicating convergence to the same limit.

-3. **Both converge at ε² rate**: This confirms correct 4.5PN implementations with identical leading-order accuracy.
+3. **TW's advantage is ε³-suppressed**: The 4.4% lead at ε = 0.032 collapses to <0.01% at ε = 0.004, and disappears entirely at ε = 0.002.

-4. **Feireisl marginally better for α**: Feireisl wins 80% of comparisons for the α component, though the differences are tiny (~0.1% or less).
+4. **Both converge at ε² rate**: This confirms correct 4.5PN implementations with identical leading-order accuracy.

 ### Recommendation

 **For astrophysical applications (ε ≲ 0.01):** The choice between Feireisl and Tucker-Will is **irrelevant**.
-Both methods are numerically equivalent at the precision needed for gravitational-wave physics.
-Use whichever is computationally more convenient.
+Both methods converge to identical results at ε = 0.002, demonstrating numerical equivalence at physically relevant PN regimes.
+At ε ≲ 0.01, TW's marginal advantage disappears and both methods give indistinguishable results.

-**For numerical analysis or high-PN validation:** TW has a marginal but consistent advantage and could be preferred for maximum accuracy, but only if ε values exceed ~0.01.
+**For numerical analysis or high-PN validation (ε ≥ 0.02):** TW has a small but consistent advantage in p and β (4.4% at ε = 0.032), while Feireisl is marginally better in α.
+If forced to choose, TW wins slightly more comparisons overall, but the advantage is within perturbative PN accuracy limits.

 ---